dargem/BabbleFishv2/README.md

 - **Fluency Editor**: Base text blind index based editing for fluency

 ## TODO
+- Novel factory, takes in text dicts to produce them
 - Some kindof non llm based topic modelling, maybe like latent dirichlet allocation?
+Should work for long texts
 - Maybe change the nodes to all be an implementation of an abstract class
 - Translation Orchestrator
 - Registry for the translation orchestrator